MicrosoftDocs/azure-docs/articles/machine-learning/how-to-use-batch-model-deployments.md

 # [Azure CLI](#tab/cli)

-If you aren't going to use the old batch deployment, you should delete it by running the following code. `--yes` is used to confirm the deletion.
+If you won't be using the old batch deployment, delete it by running the following code. `--yes` is used to confirm the deletion.

 ::: code language="azurecli" source="~/azureml-examples-main/cli/endpoints/batch/deploy-models/mnist-classifier/deploy-and-run.sh" ID="delete_deployment" :::

-Run the following code to delete the batch endpoint and all the underlying deployments.
+Run the following code to delete the batch endpoint and all its underlying deployments.
 Batch scoring jobs won't be deleted.

 ::: code language="azurecli" source="~/azureml-examples-main/cli/endpoints/batch/deploy-models/mnist-classifier/deploy-and-run.sh" ID="delete_endpoint" :::

 # [Python](#tab/python)

-If you aren't going to use the old batch deployment, you should delete it by running the following code.
+If you won't be using the old batch deployment, delete it by running the following code.

 [!notebook-python[] (~/azureml-examples-main/sdk/python/endpoints/batch/deploy-models/mnist-classifier/mnist-batch.ipynb?name=delete_deployment)]

-Run the following code to delete the batch endpoint and all the underlying deployments.
+Run the following code to delete the batch endpoint and all its underlying deployments.
 Batch scoring jobs won't be deleted.

 [!notebook-python[] (~/azureml-examples-main/sdk/python/endpoints/batch/deploy-models/mnist-classifier/mnist-batch.ipynb?name=delete_endpoint)]